- Meet Aekansh Jain, a qualified Chartered Accountant who cleared his CA Final Examination in November 2020 and secured AIR-46.

 In the first 2 years of my CA articleship, I couldn’t study anything on my own.
-I had to rush to the office for the client meetings and work being so hectic and demanding, it always used to take preference over studies.
+I had to rush to the office for client meetings and work being so hectic and demanding, it always used to take preference over studies.

 But I got a leave of about 5 months from my office and my actual preparation started from that time.
 In the beginning, just like any other student, I was completely clueless as to where I should begin.

 Since I couldn’t study properly during the two and a half years of Articleship, it took me some time to ease back into my studies.
-Although I completed the first reading by July of 2020, it was still very casual and I knew I had to prepare better.
+Although I completed the first reading by July 2020, it was still very casual and I knew I had to prepare better.

-Audit and Law especially took a lot of time for me because I hadn’t taken any classes for these subjects.
+Audit and Law especially took a lot of time for me because I hadn’t taken any classes in these subjects.
 But, thankfully, I was able to complete my preparation for Law through the vast number of revision videos available on Youtube.

-After studying and solving the previous year's question papers, I started my revision which ended it by mid-September.
+After studying and solving the previous year’s question papers, I started my revision which ended by mid-September.
 Then, I started my second revision in September and I aimed to complete it by October, just before my CA Finals.

 Dealing with the CA Final Exam postponement

-My initial attempt was in November 2020, so, I wasn’t too rattled with the postponement of my exams.
+My initial attempt was in November 2020, so, I wasn’t too rattled by the postponement of my exams.
 But it worried me a lot thinking that the November attempt would be more difficult for me as I only studied for five months while my peers prepared for over 10 months.

-But I calmed myself down by reminding myself that there’s nothing much I can do about the situation but I can make the most out of the five months that I received.
+But I calmed myself down by reminding myself that there was nothing much I can do about the situation but I can make the most out of the five months that I received.
 The truth is that life is 10% of what happens to us and 90% of how we react to situations.